Western Sydney University Parramatta Campus: The Whitlam Institute

 The Whitlam Institute, named after former Prime Minister of Australia Gough Whitlam, is housed in the historic Female Orphan School (Building EZ), at the corner of James Ruse Drive and Victoria Road, Rydalmere.
 It is described as a "centre of contemporary ideas, historical inquiry and the arts", and parts are open to the public, including the Whitlam Prime Ministerial Collection and various exhibitions in the Margaret Whitlam Galleries (named after his wife, Margaret Whitlam).

+The Whitlam Oration has been given annually at the institute since 2011, with the inaugural oration delivered by Prime Minister Julia Gillard.
+The event was sold out, and was subsequently broadcast on ABC Television.
+The 2013 edition was presented by Indigenous Australian activist and leader Noel Pearson.